nhsconnect/CareConnect-API-Core/pages/conformance/conformance_coreapi.md

 ### 1.2 Profile Interaction Summary ###

-1. All servers MUST make available the <a href="http://hl7.org/fhir/STU3/http.html#read">read </a> and <a href="http://hl7.org/fhir/STU3/http.html#search">search </a> interactions for the Profiles the server chooses to support.
+1. All servers MUST make available the <a href="http://hl7.org/fhir/STU3/http.html#read">read </a> and <a href="http://hl7.org/fhir/STU3/http.html#search">search </a> interactions for the resources the server chooses to support.
-2. All servers SHOULD make available the <a href="http://hl7.org/fhir/STU3/http.html#vread">vread </a> and <a href="http://hl7.org/fhir/STU3/http.html#history-instance">history-instance </a> interactions for the Profiles the server chooses to support.
+2. All servers SHOULD make available the <a href="http://hl7.org/fhir/STU3/http.html#vread">vread </a> and <a href="http://hl7.org/fhir/STU3/http.html#history-instance">history-instance </a> interactions for the resources the server chooses to support.

-Summary of the Care Connect Core API search criteria
+<b>Summary of the Care Connect Core API search criteria</b>

 Specific server search capabilities are described in detail in each of the resource sections.